MicroStrategy/embedding-sdk-docs/docs/config.md

 ---
-title: Configuring Library Server for Embedding
+title: Configure Library Server for Embedding
 description: If you plan to use Embedding SDK on a different domain from your MicroStrategy environment, please enable Cross-Origin Resource Sharing (CORS) and allow Cross-Origin Cookies.
 ---